The touchscreen hub is intuitive

 Like most security systems, the Home status turns on door/window sensors but bypasses motion detectors so you can move freely in the house.
 The Away mode activates both types of sensors.
 Night mode works just like Stay but gives you the option to enable motion detectors in low-traffic areas such as garages, attics, and basements.

-If you opt for Xfinity’s Home Security “Plus” Plan for $49.95 a month, the video feeds are continuously recorded via a cloud-based virtual recorder.
+If you opt for Xfinity’s Home Security Plus Plan, the video feeds are continuously recorded via a cloud-based virtual recorder.
 When the camera detects motion, a two-minute clip of the “motion event” is added to your timeline.

-Because the recordings are stored in the cloud—and because the resolution is low at 720-pixel resolution—the experience of viewing past events can be choppy.
-Sometimes the image temporarily looks pixelated, or the screen goes black.
-Furthermore, unlike systems with state-of-the-art cameras, you can’t control the type of motion that triggers the motion event.
+Unlike systems with state-of-the-art cameras, however, you can’t control the type of motion that triggers the motion event.
 You can listen to audio from the cameras, but there’s no two-way talk function to speak with a person at your door or in your yard.

 We appreciated Xfinity’s test mode, an easy-to-follow process to ensure that all the sensors are working—an important task that should be performed for any security system every month or so.
 The mobile app has a chat function to contact tech support.
 On one occasion, we had to wait for 15 minutes to chat with a tech agent who was not well informed.
 But on a second chat, we immediately reached a helpful agent.